yappeizhen/Pastey/.instructions/pastebin/README.md

 ---

-Q: Must the front-end look like Pastebin?
+Q: Must the front-end look like Pastey?

 A: No, you are to implement a sensible front-end based on the specified requirements, preferably with good UI/UX.